rlizzo/pyscience/20140917_RayTracing/RayTracing.md

     return n2l(vecRef)
 ```

 As you can see we use the `l2n` and `n2l` helper-functions to quickly convert vectors from `list` or `tuple` objects to `numpy.ndarray` objects and vice-versa.
-A nice article detailing this type of vector math can be seen [here](http://graphics.stanford.edu/courses/cs148-10-summer/docs/2006--degreve--reflection_refraction.pdf).
+A nice article detailing this type of vector math used in ray-tracing can be seen [here](http://graphics.stanford.edu/courses/cs148-10-summer/docs/2006--degreve--reflection_refraction.pdf).

 Finally, we repeat the whole process we saw before but this time we only calculate and render the reflected rays: